 Anodizing

-Anodizing is the process of putting metal, usually aluminum or titanium, in a liquid bath that’s charged with an electrical current.
+Anodizing is the process of putting metal, usually aluminum, in a liquid bath that’s charged with an electrical current.
 The resulting reaction thickens the metal’s outer oxide layer, providing a durable and scratch resistant finish.
 Most commonly, sulfuric acid is used in the charged liquid bath, but chromatic acid is also sometimes used.
 You can choose a clear or dyed finish when anodizing your parts.

-We offer aluminum anodizing in two color options in three types of aluminum.
+We offer aluminum anodizing in several color options in three types of aluminum.
 Currently, anodizing adds 7-10 days of production time.

 We’ve also got a great tutorial for DIY anodizing in just 10 easy steps if you’re wanting to anodize your parts at home.